samasat5/Pogobot_Morpho_Design/README.md

 were proposed.

-For more information about the Pogobots, you can visit https://pogobot.github.io/
+For more information about the Pogobots, please visit https://pogobot.github.io/